ropensci/roweb3/content/blog/2025-09-16-gentle-openscience/index.en.md

 to share some ideas for how to they might encourage more of their colleagues to join in.

 For the rOpenSci community, this may feel very much "back to basics".
-The conversations we have are more often about how can you be better at open science?
+The conversations we have are more often about how can you be *better* at open science?
-How can you make that study completely reproducible?
+How can you make that study *completely* reproducible?
-How can we improve open code quality?[^1]
+How can we *improve* open code quality[^1]?

 [^1]: Trisovic A, Lau MK, Pasquier T, et al. [A large-scale study on research code quality and execution](https://www.nature.com/articles/s41597-022-01143-6).
 Sci Data 9, 60 (2022). https://doi.org/10.1038/s41597-022-01143-6

 {{< figure src = "alot.png" width = "400" alt = "A slide with a surpised looking grey-crowned crane with a large crown of feathers around it's head.
 The text reads 'Whoa!
 That's a lot!
-Why do Open Science?" class = "pull-right" caption = "[Grey-crowned crane](https://upload.wikimedia.org/wikipedia/commons/1/1c/Grey_Crowned_Crane_2.jpg) - Kuribo, CC BY-SA 2.0">}}
+Why do Open Science?" class = "pull-right" caption = "Slide acknowledging that open science can be challenging<br>([Grey-crowned crane](https://upload.wikimedia.org/wikipedia/commons/1/1c/Grey_Crowned_Crane_2.jpg) - Kuribo, CC BY-SA 2.0)">}}

 But I think we sometimes forget that in addition to time, skills, and sometimes funding, **to practice open science takes a great deal of courage**[^2].